OpenFHE CI/CD Developers Guide

 │ ├── actions <-- Custom GitHub actions

-│ │ └─ default_builder <-- Custom GitHub actions to bootstrap the build
+│ │ └─ generic_workflow_builder <-- Custom GitHub actions to bootstrap the build

 │ ├── workflows <-- GitHub workflows(pipelines)

-│ ├── main.yml <-- Runs when a branch is merged to main, uses reusable_workflow
+│ ├── main.yml <-- Runs when a branch is merged to main, uses generic_workflow

-│ ├── pull-request.yml <-- Runs when a pull-request is created, uses reusable_workflow
+│ ├── pull-request.yml <-- Runs when a pull-request to main is created, uses generic_workflow

 Actions

-The default builder handles the setup, build, and running of binaries (such as unittests and benchmarking) for a single configuration.
-The flow of the Default Builder actions is:
+This builder handles the setup, build, and running of binaries (such as unittests) for a single configuration.
+The flow of the Generic Workflow Builder actions is:

 1. Cmake configuration based on inputs